UltraEngine/Documentation/LUA_Vec3_Normalize.md

 # Vec3.Normalize #
 This method returns the normalized vector.
-The resulting vector will have a length of 1.
+The resulting vector will have a length of one.

 ## Syntax ##
 - [Vec3](LUA_Vec3) **Normalize**()